raccy/tauri-solid-civet/README.md

-# Tauri + Solid + Typescript
+# Tauri + Solid + Civet

-This template should help get you started developing with Tauri, Solid and Typescript in Vite.
+This template should help get you started developing with Tauri, Solid and Civet in Vite.

 ## Recommended IDE Setup